intel/intelRSD/README.md

 ## _Disclaimer_

 This code is reference software only and is not feature complete.
-It should not be used in commercial products at this time.
 Intel® makes no claims for the quality or completeness of this code.

 ## Getting Started